Mycetophilidae: Bioluminescence

 Around a dozen mycetophilid species are unique among flies in displaying bioluminescence.
 In some species, this is restricted to the larval stage, but in others this feature is retained by the pupae and adults.
 The ability to produce their own light may be used by some predatory larvae as a lure for potential prey, although it also obviously makes them more susceptible to predation or parasitism.
 These are not mycetophilids sensu stricto, but belong to the family Keroplatidae.

 Fossil record

 Mycetophilids, including some extant genera, are well represented in amber deposits and the group appears to have been well established and diversified by the Cretaceous period at the latest.

 Taxonomy

-Some 800 species (including some of the bioluminescent species) have been split into a separate family by Tuomikoski in 1966, Keroplatidae.
+Some 800 species (including some of the bioluminescent species) were split into a separate family by Tuomikoski (1966), Keroplatidae.
 This split is not universally recognized as yet, and many sources still include the keroplatid genera within the Mycetophilidae.
 Other recent families, included here in Mycetophilidae as they are not recognized by all workers are Ditomyiidae, Lygistorrhinidae, Diadocidiidae, and Rangomaramidae.
 The Mycetophilidae sensu lato contain about 330 described genera.
 These include: